TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 I selected 'Raleway' as the main font style to keep the website simple.
 The logo font of 'Permanent Marker' was used to add some style to the site.
 This font has also been used for the text links in the nav and for headings to maintain design continuity.

-The heading background color of light blue (rgb(108, 171, 221)) was also selected to keep with the minimalist style.
-I wanted to keep the main background white but then use the colors of the heading background for table hadings to ensure that they were the main central focus of the page.
+The heading background colour of light blue (rgb(108, 171, 221)) was also selected to keep with the minimalist style.
+I wanted to keep the main background white but then use the colours of the heading background for table headings to ensure that they were the main central focus of the page.
 Different colours have been used for the buttons on the site to make these easily distinguishable.

 Icons were added to buttons throughout the site to aid the understanding of the functionality of that button.